Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 array([0, 2, 3])
 ```

-Views aren't just for indexing.
+Views don't just come from indexing.
 For instance you reshape an array, that will
 also create a view.

 ```py